Carlos Menjívar

-Carlos Alberto Menjívar Aguilar, Jr. (born April 13, 1981) is retired a Salvadoran American footballer who last played for Santa Tecla F.C.
+Carlos Alberto Menjívar Aguilar Jr. (born April 13, 1981) is a former professional footballer who last played for Limeno F.C.
+Born in the United States, he played for the El Salvador national team.

 Club career

-In his early years, Menjívar spent a year at the famous Tahuichi Academy in Bolivia, before playing at the American Global Soccer School and college soccer in his native California.
+In his early years, Menjívar spent a year at the Tahuichi Academy in Bolivia, before playing at the American Global Soccer School and college soccer in his native California.
 In 2002, he joined Salvadoran giants FAS, making his debut in June 2002 against Mexican side UANL Tigres.
 He then left for league rivals Águila, only to return to FAS after a year.
-In 2007, he moved to Once Municipal and had a stint at Isidro Metapán before moving to Municipal Limeño with whom he relegated to the Second Division.
-In 2010, he signed for Juventud Independiente, with whom he clinched promotion to the Primera División de Fútbol de El Salvador in 2011.
+In 2007, he moved to Isidro Metapan and won a championship after a season with the club.
+Isidro Metapán before moving to Municipal Limeño Primera División de Fútbol Salvadoreño.

 International career

 Menjívar made his debut for El Salvador in a November 2002 friendly match against the United States and has earned a total of 16 caps, scoring no goals.
 He has represented his country at the 2003 UNCAF Nations Cup as well as at the 2003 and 2007 CONCACAF Gold Cups.

 His final international match was a June 2007 CONCACAF Gold Cup game against Trinidad & Tobago.